Hero

 Pros

-• Fully open source and self-hostable for complete data control
+• Open source and self-hostable for full data control

 • Includes web performance monitoring (page load times, Core Web Vitals)

-• Clean, simple dashboard with user flows, alerts, and exports
+• Simple dashboard with user flows, alerts, and exports

 Cons